-As the development of the new approach to Early Help continues, we will continue to update this website so that it becomes you “go to” for any information that you may need to help you support families.
+As the development of the new approach to Early Help continues, we will continue to update this website so that it becomes your go-to for any information you may need to help you support families.

 Early Help is not a specific service or team it’s an approach to working that brings together professionals from a range of different services who will work with the whole family to help improve things for everyone.

 We believe that children and families need to be heard when they first ask for help to minimise the risk of problems getting worse and help them address them at the earliest opportunity.
 Engaging a family in Early Help is also a voluntary process and consent from children, young people, and their families to work with them should always be sought.
 Without this, it is unlikely that they will engage in the support that we can offer them.

 Early Help can be provided through a single agency or multi agency response as appropriate to the needs of the child and family and the concern.

 Our principles for Early Help are based on the principles of the legislation as described in Working Together to Safeguard Children, 2018: